sapcc/elektra/README.md

 As described above, the ``DashboardController`` in the core app takes care of user authentication.
 Each plugin controller that inherits from this controller automatically includes a reference to ``current_user`` which represents the token.
 The plugin can now use the information in ``current_user`` (mainly the token) to interact with the backend services.

 But how can a plugin, for example the compute plugin, access the network methods which are implemented in the network plugin?
 This is where the service layer comes into play.
 The ``DashboardController`` offers a method called ``services`` which contains the reference to all available plugin backend services.
-For example: ```services_ng.networking.networks``` invokes the method networks from the network backend service.
+For example: ```services.networking.networks``` invokes the method networks from the network backend service.
 Thus, the _Service Layer_ represents a communication channel to the main backend service a plugin consumes and also to the other plugin backend services.

 **Before you consume other backend services:** Check how expensive a backend call is.
 If it is expensive take steps to reduce how often the call is made (e.g. by caching, displaying the information on a view that isn't accessed very often) or at least make the call asynchronously so as to not block the rest of the page from loading.